 Regardless, in all of these instances and more, a nail strengthener can come up huge.
 Infused with a host of essential vitamins, proteins, and other ingredients to help make nails harder and stronger, swiping on one of these is the easiest way to get your tips into tip-top shape.
 Not to mention that these days there’s a wide array of nail strengtheners out there, with options that can be used in place of polish, under polish, post-gel mani, you name it.
 Be sure to check your chosen nail strengthener for hard (pun intended) evidence claims.
 Good, solid ingredients that are actually going to help you are the key to better nails and better DIY manis.

 Take your pick from the best nail strengtheners below, all of which are Byrdie editor-approved.
 Trust us, your nails will thank you.

 Best Overall: duri Rejuvacote 1

 Might peel a bit

 The tag line for this product reads ‘from dying nails to nails to die for,’ and we couldn’t agree more.
 We reach for it time and time again, whether to use it as a rehab treatment post gels, as a base coat or whenever our nails are bare and looking kind of blah.
 (To that point, it works as a solo treatment, as well as base and topcoat.)
-Two different proteins plus keratin plus calcium work together to stimulate growth, and the formula also effectively seals in the moisture and fatty acids naturally produced by your nail plate to minimize dryness and peeling.
+Two different proteins plus added calcium and keratin work together to stimulate growth, and the formula also effectively seals in the moisture and fatty acids naturally produced by your nail plate to minimize dryness and peeling.